zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/sync-adb-dcat/sync-adb-dcat.md

     ![](./images/enable-resource-principal.png " ")

-    >**Note:** You can use an Oracle Cloud Infrastructure resource principal with Autonomous Database.
+    >**Note:** You can use an Oracle Cloud Infrastructure Resource Principal with Autonomous Database.
 You or your tenancy administrator define the Oracle Cloud Infrastructure policies and a dynamic group that allows you to access Oracle Cloud Infrastructure resources with a resource principal.
-You do not need to create a credential object and Autonomous Database creates and secures the resource principal credentials you use to access the specified Oracle Cloud Infrastructure resources.
+You do not need to create a credential object.
+Autonomous Database creates and secures the resource principal credentials you use to access the specified Oracle Cloud Infrastructure resources.
 See [Use Resource Principal to Access Oracle Cloud Infrastructure Resources](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/resource-principal.html#GUID-E283804C-F266-4DFB-A9CF-B098A21E496A)

 5. Confirm that the resource principal was enabled.
 Click **Copy** to copy the following code, and then paste it into the SQL Worksheet.
 Place the cursor on any line of code, and then click the **Run Statement** icon in the Worksheet toolbar.
 The result is displayed in the **Query Result** tab at the bottom of the worksheet.